See more articles

 Link equity is the value passed through internal and external links.
 It’s one of the most important factors in SEO.

-Establishing a canonical URL consolidates the link equity from external sources and internal pages.
-It makes sure that all the link juice goes to the preferred URL.
+Establishing a canonical URL consolidates the link equity from external sources and internal pages, making sure all the link juice flows to the preferred URL.
+This can result in increased rankings and visibility in search results.

-Optimize Crawl Budget
+Optimise Crawl Budget

+Crawl budget is typically only something that large websites need to worry about.
 It’s the amount of resources Google uses to crawl your website over a set time.
 You can learn more about crawl budget and how it works in our expert guide.

-As revealed in Search Central Documentation, Google crawls the canonical version of a page much more frequently than alternative versions.
+You can use canonicalization to optimise your crawl budget.
+Google crawls the canonical version of a page much more frequently than alternative versions.

 How To Audit Canonical Tags For SEO

 Canonical tags are an important element to consider when auditing a client’s website.
+Here’s how you can identify issues that may impact search rankings.

 URL Inspection Tool In Google Search Console